Tannu-Saxena02/devConnect/HomeworkNotes.md

 - Explore the $nin(not in array),$and , $ne(not equal to) and other query operators
 - pagination

+- Manage multiple environement (how we do it for local & production in single repo):https://www.npmjs.com/package/dotenv

 NOTES
 /feed?page=1&limit=10 =>1-10 => .skip(0) & .limit(10)